 For example, if this value is set to 90, a user's password expires 90 days after it has been set.
 If grace logins are not enabled, the user cannot log in after a password has expired, and administrator assistance is needed to reset the password.
-However, if you enable grace logins, described in the next item, the user can log in with the expired password the specified number of times.
+However, if you enable grace logins, the user can log in with the expired password the specified number of times.
+Also, if you have not selected the Limit Grace Logins option, unlimited grace logins are allowed.

 NOTE: A security enhancement was added to NMAS 2.3.4 regarding Universal Passwords changed by an administrator.
-It works in much the same way as the feature previously provided for NDS[®] Password.
-If an administrator changes a user's password, such as when creating a new user or in response to a help desk call, for security the password is automatically expired if you have enabled the setting to expire passwords in the password policy.
+It works in much the same way as the feature previously provided for NDS password.
+If an administrator changes a user's password, such as when creating a new user or in response to a help desk call, the password is automatically expired if you have enabled the setting to expire passwords in the password policy.
 For this particular feature, the number of days is not important, but this setting must be enabled.
+Selecting the Do Not Expire User's Password When the Administrator Sets the Password option overrides this security enhancement.